bytebutcher/burp-send-to/README.md

 ![Burp-Send-To-Extension Add-/Edit-Dialog](images/burp-send-to-extension-add-edit-dialog.png)

 In addition it is possible to customize how placeholders behave when multiple HTTP messages are selected by clicking the "Advanced"-button.
 By default each selected HTTP message forms a separate command.
-However, it is also possible to join all values of a specific placeholder using a custom separator.
+However, it is also possible to join all values of a specific placeholder using a custom separator, or to store all values of a specific placeholder within a file.

 ![Burp-Send-To-Extension Advanced-Dialog](images/burp-send-to-extension-advanced-dialog.png)